Written years ago,

 After elections were held four International Directors, the conferees broke into various groups according to region.
 Each region elected their Directors and those

-first IABTI Regional Directors elected were:
+First IABTI Regional Directors elected were

 Jack Shadduck